Lisbon To Coimbra: 3 Easy Ways To Get There

 To get to Coimbra from Lisbon, take the Alfa Pendular train from Oriente train station to Coimbra, and you’ll be there in 1,5 hours.

 Yes, Coimbra is worth visiting.
-While it’s 2 hours away from Lisbon, it’s an medieval city with beautiful nature, monuments and views.
+While it’s two hours away from Lisbon, it’s a medieval city with beautiful nature, monuments, and views.
 It’s worth a day trip.

 Yes, Coimbra is a day trip from Lisbon.
-You can get there with a regional train(Alfa Pendular) within 1,5 hours to explore the city.
+You can explore the city with a regional train(Alfa Pendular) within 1.5 hours.
 Get there early so you have the entire day.

 Coimbra is closer to Porto than Lisbon.
-Coimbra is 128 km from Porto and 204 km from Lisbon, so quite a difference.
+It is 128 km from Porto and 204 km from Lisbon, so there is quite a difference.

 Planning On Going To Lisbon?